Las Vegas Mayor Proposes Two New NBA Arena Sites

 Proposals in Play

-This brings the number of potential NBA arena sites currently in contention to six, when you consider these other four:
+These latest announcements increase the number of potential NBA arena sites currently in contention to six, with the four previously rumored ones comprising: